ucb-bar/AuRORA/README.md

 From bottom to top, AuRORA full-stack includes:
 * Low-overhead shim microarchitecture to interface between cores and accelerators.
-* Hardware messaging protocol between core and accelerators to enable scalable and virtualized accelerator deployment on SoC
+* Hardware messaging protocol between core and accelerators to enable scalable and virtualized accelerator deployment on SoC.
-* ISA extension to allow user threads to interact with AuRORA hardware in a programmable fashion
+* ISA extension to allow user threads to interact with AuRORA hardware in a programmable fashion.
-* Lightweight software runtime to dynamically reallocate resources for multi-tenant workloads
+* Lightweight software runtime to dynamically reallocate resources for multi-tenant workloads.

+Please refer to our [paper](https://people.eecs.berkeley.edu/~ysshao/assets/papers/aurora-micro2023.pdf) for details.

 ## AuRORA Microarchitecture
 AuRORA microarchitecture component consists of ``Client`` and ``Manager``.